wisebooksio/wisebooks-site/index.md

 ---
 layout: home
 title: Book Recommendations by World-class People
-landing-title: Books recommended by smart people.
+landingtitle: Books recommended by smart people.
-landing-description: Join our 1,500+ readers.
-landing-subdescription: Subscribe for bi-weekly bite-sized book recommendations.
+landingdescription: Our newsletter list is currently closed.
+Thank you for your interest!
 description: Free database of books recommended by world-class people.
-Subscribe for bi-weekly bite-sized book recommendations.
 image: null
 author: null
 ---